One-dimensional electronics with edge states in two-dimensional altermagnets: Results

-\textit{Electrical tuning of edge-MTJs.} For systems with $\boldsymbol{r}$-$\boldsymbol{s}$ coupling, one can effectively modulate the energy levels of different spin via the Stark effect \cite{gong2018electrically,han2024cornertronics}.
+For systems with $\boldsymbol{r}$-$\boldsymbol{s}$ coupling, one can effectively modulate the energy levels of different spin via the Stark effect \cite{gong2018electrically,han2024cornertronics}.
 We consider an in-plane electric field applied perpendicularly to the transport direction of the nanoribbon [Fig.~\ref{fig4}(a)].
-The electric potential of the device edge near the positive/negative voltage terminal is correspondingly lowered/raised [Fig.~\ref{fig4}(b) and Fig. S9 \cite{SupplementalMaterial}].
-Applying an electric field along the $x$-direction thus energetically up-shifting the spin-up edge state on one edge while energetically down-shifting the spin-down edge state on the opposite edge.
-When the electric field lies in the range of $0$ to $1~\mathrm{V/\mathring{A}}$, although the energy bands shift, the number of states crossing the Fermi level remains unchanged with a value of 2.
-When the electric field exceeds $1~\mathrm{V/\mathring{A}}$, all spin-down edge bands are shifted away from the Fermi level, leaving only a single spin-up edge bands crossing the Fermi energy.
+The electric potential of the edge of the device near the positive/negative voltage terminal is correspondingly raised/decreased (Fig.~\ref{fig4}(b) and Fig.~S12 \cite{SupplementalMaterial}).
+Applying an electric field along the $x$-direction thus energetically down-shifting the spin-up edge state on one edge while energetically up-shifting the spin-down edge state on the opposite edge.
+When the electric field lies in the range of $0$ to $1~\mathrm{V/\mathring{A}}$, although the energy bands shift, the number of edge states crossing the Fermi level remains unchanged.
+When the electric field exceeds $1~\mathrm{V/\mathring{A}}$, all spin-up edge bands are shifted away from the Fermi level, leaving only a single spin-down edge states crossing the Fermi energy.
 Consequently, this leads to the peculiar transport window at which the transmission spectrum at the Fermi level is contributed by only 1 conduction channel carrying one spin species localizing along one edge.